Sellers Dorsey acquires HealthDataViz to expand capabilities to help clients understand and leverage data. Learn more!

 Next, create a calculation that dynamically changes available values based on the selections in the previous parameters.
 This will be used for our final filter selection.

-Example logic calculation used to create of the dynamic filter:
+Example logic calculation used to create the dynamic filter:

 Example of dynamic filter setup